 Higher Education FundingDramatic cuts in public funding, along with skyrocketing tuition and other costs associated with getting a college degree over the past several years, have threatened access to affordable, quality higher education and contributed to rising student loan debt.
 Join NYPIRG’s Higher Education Project to support making tuition more affordable, increasing funding for SUNY and CUNY, lowering student loan interest rates, and expanding financial aid and opportunity programs.

 Hunger & Homeless OutreachHomelessness and food insecurity are growing problems in New York State and across the country.
 More and more people are struggling to afford basic necessities, and emergency programs are having difficulty meeting increased demands.
 Volunteer with NYPIRG’s Hunger and Homelessness Prevention Project and partner with local organizations to provide direct assistance to New Yorkers in need through collection drives, direct service projects, and community education efforts.

-Environment2015 was the hottest year in recorded history, as 2014 was before it.
+EnvironmentThe planet is heating up, and that temperature rise is accelerating.
 There is no longer a credible debate about climate change — it is the most pressing environmental, public health, economic, and social justice issue facing our planet.
 Take action with NYPIRG’s Environmental Project to help New York move toward a clean, renewable energy future — supporting efforts that shift us away from fossil fuel use and infrastructure and toward wind and other renewables.